 After spending a wonderful couple days eating and hiking our hearts out in Fort Collins, we hopped in our rental car (which turned out to be a white Mustang convertible) and drove the 60 miles into Denver for the second leg of our journey.
 Although we only had a day and a half to spend in Denver, we managed to see and eat almost everything on our bucket list.
-Keep reading for the best things to do in Denver, Colorado!
+Keep reading for my unique travel itinerary for Denver, Colorado!

 Denver’s trendy River North District, nicknamed RiNo, is filled with breweries, yummy restaurants and street art on every corner.
 It’s the perfect place to stay for any first-time Denver tourist!
 We settled on a charming Airbnb studio in the RiNo district and could not have been happier with our decision (although the parking situation was challenging at times).
 Check our Jorge’s charming Airbnb here.